How to support your daughter with school friendships

 Next time your daughter is upset because of a problem with a friend, there are certain steps you can take to help her through it.

-- Empathise with her.
-Don’t brush it off or tell her it’s nothing.
+2. Empathise with her.
 Say things like “That must have hurt your feelings” or “I understand why you’re upset”.

-- Let her know that it works both ways.
-To have good friends, she must also be one herself.
+• Let her know that a friendship works both ways – to have a good friend, she must also be one.

 Conclusion

-For more tips, advice and resources, don’t forget to subscribe to Little Girl Shining.
-You’ll be joining a group of mums with one important thing in common… we all have little girls! x
+For more ‘girl mum’ topics, tips, and free resources, don’t forget to subscribe to Little Girl Shining.
+You’ll be joining a group of mums with one special thing in common… we all have little girls! x